MechanicalRock/mechanicalrock.github.io/_posts/2020-01-20-kms-assym-encryption.md

 KMS_CMK_ID=$(aws kms create-key -o json | jq -r '.KeyMetadata.KeyId')
 ```

 After this has been done, we can generate a key pair.
 This is done with the command `generate-data-key-pair-without-plaintext`.
 This will a generate key-pair that can be used to encrypt and decrypt data.
-The public key is sent back as base64 encoded plaintext, whilst the private key will be sent back as base64 encoded text, that was encrypted using CMK that we just created.
+The public key is sent back as base64 encoded plaintext, whilst the private key will be sent back as base64 encoded text, that was encrypted using the CMK that we just created.
 We will use the public key to encrypt our messages.
-To decrypt, we first must make a call to AWS KMS to decrypt the private key, and then we use unencrypted response to decode our message.
+To decrypt, we first must make a call to AWS KMS to decrypt the private key, and then we use the unencrypted response to decode our message.

 We'll now create a key-pair.